hurshkarkhanis/2k-ratings/README.md

 ## Prediction With Linear Regression

-My features were the player's total statistics, position, and team (both dummified).
+My features were the player's total statistics, position, and team (I dummified the latter two).

 My target was the player's 2K rating.

-I split my data into 80% train and 20% test and ran Linear Regression to get a very low root mean squared error of about 7.5 .
+I trained my model on 80% of the data and tested on the other 20% using a train-test-split.
+I ran Linear Regression to get a very low root mean squared error of about 7.5 .

 This means the model had an average error of 7.5 points for any given 2K rating (ratings range from 68 to 99)

 The graph showing actual vs predicted 2K ratings is below.